Local Control Accountability Plan

 The district has established an advisory committee made up of parents, community members, teachers, classified staff, early education staff and administrators.
 Stakeholder advisory meetings are conducted throughout the year to gather information and receive input that will guide the District's development of priorities for the LCAP.
 Based on the input of all stakeholders, the district develops its plan customized to address the needs of our students including English learners, low-income and foster youth students.
 Click below to view the district's current Local Control & Accountability Plan.

-If you would like a printed copy of the LCAP, please contact Maria Torres-Perez at (209) 394-5430 or firstname.lastname@example.org.
+For questions regarding the LCAP or if you would like a printed copy of the LCAP, please contact Maria Torres-Perez at (209) 394-5430 or [email protected]gstonusd.org.